jureslak/racunalniske-delavnice/README.md

 ### Final task
 Update the package so that Players keep scores after multiple rounds.
 Print them after every round.
 Write tests and documentation for your code.

+If you need a bigger challenge, implement a joker.
+Each player has one joker, that he can use to make a move anytime, without paying respect to game order.
+Test and document all added features.

+If you need an even greater challenge, make a game multiplayer, by connecting more instances via sockets to a common 'server' where the game is acually played.
+Test and document all added features.

 ## Conclusion
 If there is some time left, we will look at the `setup.py` script and `requrements.txt` file.
 Maybe